Skip to main content

 If SD5 is enabled, hardware status information is available under the SNMP protocol.
 For SNMP setup details, click here.

 An overview of the available information is then provided in Management Information Base (MIB) files, which are located in the file system of the monitored appliance.
 The path to these files is /opt/supermicro/sd5/mibs.
+Management Information Base (MIB) files can be exported and browsed through any MIB browsers.

 To enable the SD5 tool: